typescript-eslint/typescript-eslint/packages/website/blog/2024-03-01-parser-options-project-service.md

 With typescript-eslint 7.0, we're marking as stable a `parserOptions.projectService` option that uses more powerful TypeScript APIs than previous typed linting implementations.
 We've found it to bring the following benefits:

-- ✍️ **Configuration**: simpler ESLint configs for typed linting and no ancillary `tsconfig.eslint.json`
+- ✍️ **Configuration**: simpler ESLint configs for typed linting and no separate `tsconfig.eslint.json`
 - ⚡️ **Performance**: faster linting both in CLIs and in editors
 - 🧠 **Predictability**: more closely aligns type information for lint rules to what editors produce